-75 (1) In proceedings in Committee of the Whole on bills, the title and preamble are first postponed; then every other clause, and schedule, where applicable, is considered by the Committee in proper order.
-The preamble and title are considered last.
+8.4 (1) In proceedings of Committee of the Whole on bills, the title and preamble are first postponed; then Committee considers every other clause, and schedule, where applicable, in proper order.
+The preamble and title are considered last and cannot be amended.